meihaojie/Zn_system/README.md

 # Zn interatomic potential
-This repository presents the Moment Tensor Potential for the Zn unary system.
+This repository presents the training datasets and the derived Moment Tensor Potential for the Zn unary system.

-You are advised to cite the following paper if the potential is used in your publications:
+You are advised to cite the following paper if the dataset and/or the potential are used in your publications:

 > Haojie Mei, Luyao Cheng, Liang Chen, Feifei Wang, Jinfu Li, Lingti Kong.
 Development of machine learning interatomic potential for zinc.
 Computational Materials Science 233(30):112723, 2024. https://doi.org/10.1016/j.commatsci.2023.112723

+## Training set (Fitting\_data)
+The training dataset that can be used readily by the MLIP.

 ## The developed moment tensor potentials (MTP)
 MTP potential: **Zn.mtp**